PMP Exam Preparation (92 Blogs) Become a Certified Professional

 5) Use project collaboration tools to improve the productivity of the tasks and also the team.

-Now, the answer for this question will change for every individual.
-But, before you go to the interview, learn about the company, understand how the company carries out its work.
-So according to the answer this question.
-Some of the point you can use here is,
+Now, the answer to this question will change for every individual.
+But, before you go to the interview, learn about the company and understand how the company carries out its work.
+So, according to the answer to this question.
+Some of the points you can use here are,

 1. First of all, analyze and plan all the work to be done.